aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/home/apotropaic-ward-for-the-protection-of-pregnant-women-and-infants-against-lilith-and-her-minions.html.md

 nor in their 365 ligaments and veins, even as you are unable to count the number of the stars of heaven nor dry up the water of the sea.
-In the name of: ‘Ḥasdiel Shamriel has rent Satan’”
+In the name of QRA STN.[foot]An acrostic line found in the <a href="https://opensiddur.org/prayers/praxes/contemplation/adiryaron-bahiryaron-42-letter-name-in-the-sefer-hapeliah/">42-letter divine name</a>.[/foot]
+Ḥasdiel Shamriel.
 </div></td></tr>
 </tbody></table>

 <hr />

 <div class="english" style="font-size: 1.2em;">
-This is an incantation text, "№ 42" published in <em>Aramaic Incantation Texts from Nippur.
-The [University of Pennsylvania] Museum Publications of the Babylonian Section.
-Vol. 3</em> (Philadelphia, 1913) by James Alan Montgomery (1866-1949).

-I have corrected obvious errors in Gottheil's transcription and consequently in Montgomery's translation.
-I have paraphrased commentary of Montgomery with the text and I have also altered his translation in parts.
-See below, "Sources," for Montgomery's original article and complete notes including his important reference to a similar work quoted in translation by Moses Gaster in “Two Thousand Years of the Child-Stealing Witch” (1900) in <em>Folk-lore</em> 11(2), 129–162.

-The text is undated and unprovenaced and the actual source manuscript from which this text was transcribed appears to have been lost, unfortunately, as Dr. Montgomery explains in his introduction: "Towards the close of my work on this volume, Professor <a href="https://en.wikipedia.org/wiki/Richard_James_Horatio_Gottheil">Richard Gottheil</a> [(1862-1936)], who had several years ago thought of publishing the bowls, kindly forwarded me some notes and transcriptions which he had made in his preliminary essays.
+This historiola is found in the incantation text, "№ 42" published in <em>Aramaic Incantation Texts from Nippur, The [University of Pennsylvania] Museum Publications of the Babylonian Section.
+Vol. 3</em> (Philadelphia, 1913) by James Alan Montgomery (1866-1949) transcribed and annotated by <a href="https://en.wikipedia.org/wiki/Richard_James_Horatio_Gottheil">Richard Gottheil</a> (1862-1936).
+The amulet is undated and unprovenanced -- as Dr. Montgomery explains in his introduction: "Towards the close of my work on this volume, Professor Richard Gottheil, who had several years ago thought of publishing the bowls, kindly forwarded me some notes and transcriptions which he had made in his preliminary essays.
 Among the papers was the copy of a text which is not now found in the Museum.
 It differed so radically from the other inscriptions that I inquired of Prof. Gottheil if it was taken from a bowl.
 He replied that he knew of no other source whence the text could have come into his set of papers.
 Accordingly on the hypothesis that the original text was once in the Museum, I venture to publish Prof. Gottheil's copy, and do so the more readily because of its interesting character and the illustration it affords to several points in the texts above.
 It contains a form of the Lilith legend, widespread in folklore, and a bowl would have been a perfectly proper place for a text of this prophylactic character..."

-After his translation, Montgomery includes the following important details relayed by Gottheil, which I think argues for this text originating from a <em>qame'a</em> that <strong><em>is not</em></strong> an incantation bowl, mainly due to the format restrictions of such objects.
+After his translation, Montgomery includes the following important details relayed by Gottheil:

 <blockquote>
 Accompanying the text are given some inscribed designs and phrases.
 A rough figure of a hand (prophylactic against the evil eye) contains the Aramaic legend:

-<span class="hebrew">אנא מזרעי דיוסף קא (? הא =) אתינא ולא שלטא ביה שנא בישא׃</span>
+<span class="hebrew">אנא מזרעי דיוסף קא (=הא?) אתינא ולא שלטא ביה שנא בישא</span>

 “I am the seed-producer (?) of Yosef; when I come, an evil year cannot prevail over him,”—a play of thought between Yosef as controller of the fertility of Egypt and the fertility of the family, and as a good omen for the expectant mother.

 A "David’s Shield” contains in the center <span class="hebrew">יאהדונהי</span>, a [combined form of the Tetragrammaton with] Adonai.
-On the left hand <span class="hebrew">שטן</span>, “Satan,” in another division <span class="hebrew">אבג</span> and nearby <span class="hebrew">יחץ</span>, i.e. <span class="hebrew">אבג״יחץ</span>, [from the 42 letter divine name --ANV] to be found in Schwab, <em>Vocab</em>.
+On the left hand <span class="hebrew">שטן</span>...in another division <span class="hebrew">אבג</span> and nearby <span class="hebrew">יתץ</span>, i.e. <span class="hebrew">אבג״יתץ</span>, [from the <a href="https://opensiddur.org/prayers/praxes/contemplation/adiryaron-bahiryaron-42-letter-name-in-the-sefer-hapeliah/">42-letter divine name</a> --ANV] to be found in Schwab, <em>Vocab</em>.
 Another species of the shield more roughly designed contains <span class="hebrew">יהוה</span> in the center, flanked with <span class="hebrew">יה</span>, etc. and <span class="hebrew">אדני</span>, with <span class="hebrew">מטטרון</span> and <span class="hebrew">סנדלפון</span> on either side.
 The changes are rung on the possible mutations of <span class="hebrew">ילק</span>, and the scripture Deuteronomy 28:10 is cited.
 Similar charms against the Lilith are to be found at the end of <em>Sefer Raziel</em> and in Buxtorf’s <em>Lexicon</em>, s.v.</blockquote>

-There just does not seem to me to be enough room for all of these additional verses, symbols, and divine names in the center of an amulet bowl.
-A <em>qame'a</em> on parchment seems much more probable.
 The presence of portions of the 42-letter divine name found in <em>Sefer Raziel ha-Malakh</em> (ca. 13th c.) and described by Hai Gaon (939-1038), indicates to me that this variation of the text dates no earlier than the late Geonic period.
 Shorter versions of this text reproduced in later periods commonly end with the litany of Lilit's names and omit the adjuration of Eliyahu.

 Montgomery offers an additional insight for this Lilit text in the context of the stories appearing in the bowls he reviewed earlier: "The very ancient use of epical narrative as an efficient magical charm was described above p.
 62; thus the mere narrative of a demon's power as in the case of Dibbarra, is potent, or, <em>à fortiori</em>, the relation of a triumph over the evil spirit from some sacred legend.
 In the present case we have the added virtue of the revelation of the demon's names, and she swears that whenever they confront her, she will retire; the knowledge of her names binds her (cf. p.
 56)."

---Aharon Varady
+The source from which this transcription was derived appeared to me to have been lost,[foot]Shaked and Naveh comment "The provenance of that amulet is uncertain, but there can be no doubt that it is not part of the Nippur excavation material, despite Montgomery’s wavering on this point.
+The language and style are clearly late medieval or modern (Scholem 1948, "פרקים חדשים מענייני אשמדאי ולילית" תרביץ יט׳" p.
+166, n.
+25).
+Montgomery’s text seems to come from an area where Spanish was used.
+The name of the young mother to whose house Lilith goes may be read as Mercada who is known as (ד״מ is probably for דמתקריא) Vida (?), daughter of Donna." (p.118, n.18)[/foot]but by chance, I found an image of the manuscript <a href="https://twitter.com/CULHebrewMss/status/1385971816812875777">posted to Twitter</a> from the <a href="https://clio.columbia.edu/catalog/8595342">Columbia Hebrew Manuscripts collection</a> (MS General 194) with a link to the digital source posted to the <a href="https://archive.org/details/ldpd_11683790_000">Internet Archive</a>.
+I've provided a derivation of the source image below.
+I've altered the contrast in the image to improve its legibility.
+The manuscript conforms exactly to the girsah of the text as published by Montgomery along with his description of its accompanying segulot.

+From the manuscript, I have corrected obvious errors in the transcription published by Montgomery (and corrected the latter's translation).
+I have included the notes published by Montgomery where significant.
+See below, "Sources," for Montgomery's original article and complete notes including his important reference to a similar work quoted in translation by Moses Gaster in “Two Thousand Years of the Child-Stealing Witch” (1900) in <em>Folk-lore</em> 11(2), 129–162. --Aharon Varady
 </div>

 <h3>Source(s)</h3>